openstack-archive/tripleo-image-elements/README.md

 In a running OpenStack there are several categories of config.

- - per user - e.g. ssh key registration with nova: we repeat this sort of config everytime we add a user.
+ - per user - e.g. ssh key registration with nova: we repeat this sort of config every time we add a user.
  - local node - e.g. nova.conf or ovs-vsctl add-br br-ex : settings that
    apply individually to machines
  - inter-node - e.g. credentials on rabbitmq for a given nova compute node